sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/adding_ping_data.md

 "[COMPANY]" AND "updatecheck"
 ```
 6. Locally: To see non-critical pings locally, you will need to update your site configuration such that `disableNonCriticalTelemetry` is set to false.
 It is set to `true` by default.
 For Sourcegraph employees you should change this in your `dev-private` repo under `enterprise/dev/site-config.json`.

+## Adding critical telemetry

+Background: [This function](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/cmd/frontend/internal/app/updatecheck/client.go?L371) collects the data points to be sent back to Sourcegraph for ingestion.
+Everything in [this IF statement](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/cmd/frontend/internal/app/updatecheck/client.go?L424) is captured if the instance is set to allow non-critical telemetry; everything outside of it is collected if the instance does not allow non-critical telemetry.